mahavedalla/mahavedalla/docs/questions/buddha/whether-the-buddha's-omniscience-was-gained-before,-on,-or-after-his-attainment-of-nibbana.md

-# Whether the Buddha's omniscience was gained before, on, or after his attainment of Nibbāna?
+Question: Whether the Buddha's omniscience was gained before, on, or after his attainment of Nibbāna?
 Category: Buddha
 Sutta References: -
 Date Entered: April 3, 2025